Level 3 - Advanced

 regularly walk (at least 30 minutes in one session)

 feel steady walking outside

 This website is not intended to replace individual health professional care.
 If you have any concerns or questions about what you can safely do, you should seek professional advice from your doctor, physiotherapist, or other health professional with expertise in exercise prescription.

 Level 3 exercises

-You can go out for daily walks (providing current COVID-19 restrictions allow this) or continue to work in the garden.
-Keep 1.5 metres apart from other people and don't touch seats etc. Make sure you wash your hands on returning home.
+You can go out for daily walks or continue to work in the garden.

-If you are unable to go outside, you can try climbing up and down stairs, putting on some music and walking around the house or marching on the spot (high stepping).
+If you are unable to go outside, try climbing up and down stairs, putting on some music and walking around the house or marching on the spot (high stepping).

 You can also use an exercise bike or treadmill.
 If you have not used one before, take it easy to start and take care getting on and off.

 Go swimming, or ride a bike outdoors if you enjoy these activities.

 If you're unable to attend your gym or exercise class in person, check to see if they have classes available on-line.
 You may be able to replace weights with tins of food, water bottles or milk bottles filled with sand or water, or elastic/therabands.